aomsin2526/BadWDSD/README.md

 # Downgrading

-After booting the console with modchip, It is possible to downgrade the firmware up to 4.80.
+After booting the console with modchip, It is possible to downgrade the firmware up to minimum supported version of your console.
 It can't be done in XMB.
 You must use safe mode.
+It will always show as 3.60.
+This number is fake.

 # OtherOS